neondatabase/website/content/docs/manage/projects.md

 ### Create a project with the API

 The following Neon API method creates a project.
 The [Neon Free Tier](../../introduction/technical-preview-free-tier/) permits one project per account.
-To view the Neon API documentation for this method, refer to the [Neon API reference](https://neon.tech/api-reference/v2/#/Project/createProject).
+To view the API documentation for this method, refer to the [Neon API reference](https://neon.tech/api-reference/v2/#/Project/createProject).

 ```text
 POST /projects